-I bet you didn’t know that the United States Constitution has a copyright clause.
+I bet you didn’t know the United States Constitution has a copyright clause.

-Yes, nestled between the now-famous Emoluments Clause and the rights bestowed on United States citizens, our founders contemplated the promotion of “useful arts and sciences” – the “arts” signifying authors and their written works (copyright), and the “sciences” signifying inventors and their discoveries (patents).
+Yes, nestled between the now-famous Emoluments Clause and the rights bestowed on United States citizens, our founders contemplated the promotion of “useful arts and sciences.”
+Arts signified authors and their written works (copyright), and the “sciences” signified inventors and their discoveries (patents).

 Article I, Section 8, Clause 8 of the United States Constitution grants Congress the power “[t]o promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”

-Like most things, the Copyright Clause isn’t as clear as we’d like.
-Experts often refer to this clause as the patent and copyright clause, because “science and useful arts” refer only to patented and copyrighted creations.
+Like most things, the Copyright Clause isn’t as straightforward as we’d like.
+Experts often refer to this clause as the patent and copyright clause because “science and useful arts” refer only to patented and copyrighted creations.

 Our Founding Fathers did not include trademarks or trade secrets within the Copyright Clause.
-Those areas of intellectual property grew and developed independently (trademarks involve the mark “in commerce,” so they fall under the purview of the Commerce Clause).
-This explains why patents and copyrights have time limits, which are unique among IP tools.
+Those areas of intellectual property grew and developed independently.
+Trademarks, for instance, involve the mark “in commerce,” so they fall under the purview of the Commerce Clause.
+This explains why patents and copyrights have time limits, which are unique among intellectual property tools.

-The Copyright Clause of the Constitution provides the United States Congress with authority to grant authors and inventors exclusive right to their creative works of art and inventions.
+The Copyright Clause of the Constitution provides the United States Congress with the authority to grant authors and inventors exclusive rights to their creative works of art and inventions.
 However, the goals of patents and copyrights differ slightly, so the term limits differ, too.

-Congress enacted the 1790 Patent Act, granting limited rights to inventors.
-That act (and the subsequent amendments and changes to the original framework) is codified in Title 35 of the United States Code.
+Congress enacted the 1790 Patent Act to grant limited rights to inventors.
+That act and subsequent changes are codified in Title 35 of the United States Code.

 Lawmakers designed those rules to encourage inventors to disclose their new technology to the world.
 New inventors would receive an incentive through a limited-time monopoly.

-Currently, a limited-time monopoly means a 20-year period from the date of filing (the date the inventor or her attorney files the patent application).
-Of course, since “limited-time monopoly” is a relatively vague term, the actual life of a patent changed since the 1790 Patent Act.
+Currently, a limited-time monopoly means 20 years from the filing date (the date the inventor or her attorney files the patent application).
+Of course, since “limited-time monopoly” is a relatively vague term, the actual life of a patent has changed since the 1790 Patent Act.

-Originally, patent terms were left to the Patent Board (consisting of the Secretary of State, Secretary of War and the Attorney General) to determine.
+Initially, patent terms were left to the Patent Board to determine.
+This consisted of the Secretary of State, the Secretary of War, and the Attorney General.
 However, monopoly grants could not exceed 14 years.
-Over the years, lawmakers amended the structure of the Patent Act to allow for greater uniformity.
+Over the years, lawmakers amended the structure of the Patent Act to foster greater uniformity.

-The most recent change to the United States Patent laws came in 2012.
-That year, Congress passed the America Invents Act.
+The most recent change to the United States Patent laws came in 2012 with the passage of the America Invents Act (AIA).
 The AIA did not change the length of a patent, but it did make several other significant changes to the framework of patent law.

 Once the 20-year patent protection period ends, the invention enters the “public domain.”
 This allows anyone to use inventions previously protected by patents.
-Our Founders believed populating the public domain with inventions further promoted progress, because other inventors could use, learn from and improve upon the inventions.
+Our Founders believed populating the public domain with inventions further promoted progress.
+It allowed other inventors could use, learn from, and improve upon the inventions.

-Many notable patents in the “public domain” didn’t get there after their 20-year time ended, but rather were dedicated to the industry by their owner.
-For example, Elon Musk – founder of Tesla, SpaceX and billionaire entrepreneur – dedicated his patents that protected the electric vehicle technology of Tesla cars to the public domain to advance the science.
+Many notable patents in the “public domain” didn’t get there after their 20-year time ended.
+They were instead dedicated to the industry by their owner.
+For example, Elon Musk dedicated his patents that protected the electric vehicle technology of Tesla cars to the public domain to advance the science.